What You Need To Know About Planning A Trip To Greece

 Now, if you have a week to spend in Greece, your options open up much more!
 I would not skip exploring the place you’re landing in – which would most likely be either Athens or Thessonali.
 You can see quite a few things in either place in two or three days and get your bearings in Greece

-Of course, it is then time to hit the Greek Islands.
+Of course, it is then time to start planning a trip to the Greek islands.
 Try to choose islands where you can add a trip or two, making the most of your week’s stay.
-Or else you’ll spend too much time packing and traveling, and less time on the beaches and eating Greek food!
+Otherwise, you’ll spend too much time packing and traveling and less time on the beaches and eating Greek food!
 I would stick to a maximum of two islands.

 Ten Days In Greece Itinerary